mbedward/intro_to_stan_stancon2024/README.md

+**Note: this repository is forked from Richard McElreath's [original workshop materials](https://github.com/rmcelreath/intro_to_stan_stancon2024).
+I have added a markdown document with some notes and code for the examples presented in the workshop slides.
+If you find any mistakes or missing bits in the markdown doc please let me know.**

 # Introduction to Probabilistic Programming with Stan

 What: A 3 hour course to introduce the core concepts and methods of probabilistic programming, using the Stan language